pyzahl/Gxsm4/README.md

 # 2. Installation

 Gxsm4 requires GTK4, GtkSourceView5, libfftw, libnetcdf, libquicktime, ...
 Therefore, please install a recent linux distribution like debian or ubuntu (>= 22.04 LTS).
 To run GXSM4 with Wayland as window manager, you have two alternative to tweak your linux: i) In Ubuntu 22.04 Wayland is the default window manager if you are not using an nvidia gpu.
 To deactivate Wayland support, please add/enalbe as root in /etc/gdm3/custom.conf the line.

+Native development system is currently Debain 12 or Debian-testing. apt-get install jed emacs meson cmake libgtk-4-dev libsoup-gnome2.4-dev gsettings-desktop-schemas-dev libglew-dev apt-get install libnetcdf-c++4-dev ncview libnetcdf-dev libnetcdf-cxx-legacy-dev libglm-dev apt-get install libfftw3-dev libgsl-dev libgtksourceview-5-dev python3-dev libpython3-all-dev python3-numpy apt-get install libopencv-*-dev libquicktime-dev

 ```
 WaylandEnable=false
 ```